sbabcoc/Java-Utils/README.md

 ## What You'll Find Here

+* [ExceptionUnwrapper](#exceptionunwrapper) provides methods for extracting the contents of "wrapped" exceptions.
 * [UncheckedThrow](#uncheckedthrow) provides a method that uses type erasure to enable you to throw checked exception as unchecked.
 * [DatabaseUtils](#databaseutils) provides facilities that enable you to define collections of database queries and stored procedures in an easy-to-execute format.
   * [Query Collections](#query-collections) are defined as Java enumerations that implement the `QueryAPI` interface